Techniques 20 min read

 General sibling (~)

-A ~ B — all B elements that come after A under a shared parent (not necessarily adjacent).
+A ~ B matches every B after A under a shared parent, adjacent or not.

 css